 Show All Answers

-Hotel tax does not apply to hospitals, sanitariums, nursing homes, student dormitories operated by colleges and universities, or condominiums, apartments, and houses leased for more than 30 consecutive days.
+Hotel tax does not apply to hospitals, sanitariums, nursing homes, student dormitories operated by colleges and universities; or condominiums, apartments, and houses leased for more than 30 consecutive days.

+Local hotel taxes, however, are due only on those rooms ordinarily used for sleeping.
 There are no state or local hotel taxes on meeting and banquet rooms located in a building where no sleeping accommodations are provided.

-No, state agencies (except Texas institutions of higher education) and their employees (except certain state officials described above) must pay state and local hotel taxes.
+State agencies (except Texas institutions of higher education) and their employees (except certain state officials described in the code) must pay state and local hotel taxes.

-The exempt organization or employee must give the hotel a completed Hotel Occupancy Tax Exemption Certificate (form 12-302) and proof that the organization has received a letter of hotel tax exemption from the Comptroller's office at the time of registration.
+For a hotel guest to claim a hotel tax exemption, the exempt organization or employee must give the hotel a completed Hotel Occupancy Tax Exemption Certificate (form 12-302) and proof that the organization has received a letter of hotel tax exemption from the Comptroller's office at the time of registration.